najlaaAlotaibi/ProjectSoftwareLastUpdate/README.md

 The problem we are facing:
-1- Following the switch from Figma to Flutter, we can see changes to the page's design, such as altered text and colour.
+1- After switching from Figma to Flutter, we can see changes to the page, such as changes to the text and colour of the "UI design."
 (Saturday, April 20)